Drive management

 1. Remove the old drive physically, and insert the new one.

-3. After the new drive is initialized it will be attached automatically, and the cluster will start recovering data on it.
+3. After the new drive is initialized it will be added automatically, and the cluster will start recovering data on it.

 • To check drive’s status: